 Engagement also focuses on upgradation of safety systems in machines and equipments in line with emerging technologies.
+A standard work safety training module is developed specifically to train and build required competence among flexible manpower.

 Bosch is also supporting value chain partners by sharing good practices and handholding to enhance work safety.